avgcampos/myfempy/README.md

 ## Documentation

-The myfempy is documented using Sphinx under `doc/`.
+The myfempy is documented using Mkdocs under `docs/`.
 The myfempy's documents versions can be found in html, pdf or epub.

 The **Web Documentation** is available on [Read the Docs](https://myfempy.readthedocs.io/).